Gissio/radpro/docs/users-manual.md

 ![Visual bar](img/view-visualbar.png)

-The visual bar on the instantaneous screen represents radiation levels on a logarithmic scale.
+The visual bar on the instantaneous rate screen represents radiation levels on a logarithmic scale.

 * Each step corresponds to a **10× increase**
 * Designed to make both low and high levels readable

 This allows you to quickly recognize significant changes without focusing on exact values.

-### 2.3 History screen
+### 2.3 History Screen

 ![History](img/view-history.png)